Board of Directors

 Kathy’s previous experience also includes co-owning and operating DAD Financial, a direct marketing company specializing in targeted direct mail for banks and other financial services organizations.
 The business was ultimately purchased by a publicly traded point of sale firm in the UK.

 Kathy has been involved at various levels with Mercy Ministries since its beginning in 1983 and serves on the Mercy Ministries of America board of trustees.
-She and her husband, Bill, live in Brentwood, Tennessee and are members of Christ Church.
-They have two married children and enjoy Titans football and riding their horses in their free time.
+She and her husband, Bill, live in Brentwood, Tennessee, and are members of Christ Church.
+They have two married children and three grand chlidren, and they enjoy Titans football and riding their horses in their free time.

 Joe Cook, Jr. Member